Early Childhood Care & Education

 Willowmore provides AI-powered video Analytics and Surveillance for Early Childhood Facilities that would act as a real-time guardian to monitor multiple areas and send instant alerts for suspicious activity.
 It deters intruders, allows for faster emergency response, and frees up staff time for more interaction with children.

-Willowmore’s AI-powered Video Analytics solution (WMVision) is the ultimate safety companion for preschools.
-It provides continuous monitoring across multiple areas, detecting incidents such as the absence supervision, identifying suspicious behaviors like loitering, recognising unauthorised individuals, and detecting intrusions into protected spaces.
-WMVision enhances safety, prevents incidents, and supports emergency responses, empowering staff to focus on the children.
-Willowmore offers scalable solutions in one unified platform, creating a safer, more efficient environment for children, parents, and staff.
+WMVision's extensive features enhance safety by addressing issues related to supervision, suspicious activities, and access control.
+Willowmore’s AI-powered Video Analytics solution serves as the ideal safety partner for preschools, offering continuous monitoring across various areas.
+It identifies incidents such as lack of supervision, detects suspicious behaviors loitering, recognizes unauthorized individuals, and monitors intrusions into secure spaces.
+WMVision not only boosts safety and prevents incidents but also aids in emergency responses, allowing staff to concentrate on the children.
+With scalable solutions integrated into one platform, Willowmore fosters a safer and more efficient environment for children, parents, and staff.

 Child-Friendly Security Design

-Security systems, including surveillance cameras, access control devices, and alarms, must be designed with the safety and comfort of young children in mind.
-For instance, cameras should be strategically placed to ensure they do not invade privacy in sensitive areas such as restrooms or nap zones.
-Access control mechanisms, such as fingerprint scanners or keypads, should be installed at adult height, making them accessible for supervision while preventing easy tampering by children.
+Security systems, such as surveillance cameras, access control devices, and alarms, should prioritise the safety and comfort of young children For example, cameras should be positioned thoughtfully to avoid infringing on privacy in sensitive areas like restrooms or nap zones.
+Access control features, including fingerprint scanners or keypads, should be installed at an adult height to allow for proper supervision while minimising the risk of tampering by children.

 Safety Protocols for Young Children